 December 16, 2022

 As someone who doesn’t repeat dishes often, I make this one once every two weeks.
 It is just THAT good.
-This easy chicken recipe packs bold flavor in a short amount of time.
+This easy honey harissa chicken recipe packs bold flavor in a short amount of time.
 Simply create the marinade, toss the chicken in it and roast.
-These thighs come together with just 6 ingredients, the majority already found in your pantry, making this a great weeknight/anytime meal.
+These thighs come together with just 6 ingredients, the majority already found in your pantry, making this a great weeknight/anytime meal or even a great meal-prep staple.

 *This post is sponsored by Local Hive HoneyTM, as always, all thoughts and opinions are my own.
 Thank you for your support!